 The Department of Energy (DOE) is considering developing test procedures, labels, and energy conservation standards for commercial and industrial pumps.
 Pumps exist in numerous applications, including agriculture, oil and gas production, water and wastewater, manufacturing, mining, and commercial building systems.
 There are currently no federal standards or test procedures for commercial and industrial pumps.

-DOE has issued a pre-publication Federal Register notice of proposed rulemaking and public meeting regarding energy conservation standards for pumps.
-(March 17, 2015).
+DOE has published a Federal Register notice of proposed rulemaking and public meeting regarding energy conservation standards for pumps.
+80 FR 17826 (April 2, 2015).
 A public meeting is scheduled for April 29, 2015 at 2:00 p.m.
-The comment deadline is 60 days after the notice is published in the Federal Register.
+The comment deadline is June 1, 2015.

 DOE published a notice of public meeting and availability of the framework document regarding commercial and industrial pumps.
 78 FR 7304 (February 1, 2013).